hydrangeatom/learningnote/Linux.md

 ```

 This is the simplest usage of the command.
-You get all the files and directories under the currect direcotry.
+You get all the files and directories under the current direcotry.

 ```
 find . -type f
 ```

 You get all the files under the current directory.
 The directories are excluded from the results.
 `-type` specifies the type of the files to be located.
 To search for regular files, supply `-type f`.
 For directories, `type -d`.

 ```
 find . -type f -name '*.png'
 ```
-You get all png files under the current directory. `-name` specifies the file name pattern.
+You get all png files under the current directory. `-name` specifies the filename pattern.
 To do a case-insensitive search, use `-iname` instead.

 ```
 find . -type f -name '*.log' -mtime +3 -exec rm {} \;
 ```

-Search for .log files that are older than 3 days and remove them.
+Search for .log files that are older than three days and remove them.
-`-mtime` specifies a condition on file timestamps.
+`-mtime` specifies the timestamps.
 And `-exec` specifies the shell command to be executed.
+To search for newer than three days, supply `-mtime -3` instead.
+Also, to specify the timestamp in minutes, use `-mmin`.

-This looks a bit tricky, but would be useful in IT operations.
+This looks a bit tricky but would be useful in IT operations.
 You can clean out-of-date log files on a server.
-Also it's a good idea to set up a cron job to clean the logs.
+Also, it's a good idea to set up a cron job to clean the logs regularly.

 Watch out!
 Please note this kind of file operation can never be undone.
-Some Linux commands entail some risks.
+Some commands of Linux entail some risks.

 ### wc

-Counts up bytes, words and newlines.
+Counts up bytes, words, and newlines.

 ```
 cat foobar.txt | wc -l